Council tax FAQs

 There are a growing number of articles on the internet regarding the legality of council tax.
 Also, Freeman of the Land and similar groups believe that using an archaic law to challenge their council tax bill means they don’t have to pay council tax.

-These groups commonly believe that they are bound only by any contracts and laws they have consented to.
-However, contract law and alleged rights under common law are not the same as statutory legislation relating to the administration and collection of council tax.
+These groups commonly believe that they're bound only by any contracts and laws they have consented to.
+However, contract law and alleged rights under common law aren't the same as statutory legislation relating to the administration and collection of council tax.

-Council tax liability arises through operation of the Local Government Finance Act 1992 and associated regulations, such as council tax (Administration and Enforcement) Regulations (“the legislation”).
-It is not optional, and it is not something that you have to give your consent to.
+Council tax liability arises through operation of the Local Government Finance Act 1992 and associated regulations, such as the Council Tax (Administration and Enforcement) Regulations.
+It's not optional, and it isn't something that you have to give your consent to.
 Nor does Shropshire Council have to prove that you have an obligation to pay council tax.

-The legislation set out the council’s duties and legal rights to demand council tax to fund the services it provides.
-It also sets out who is liable to pay council tax as well as a clear appeal process when residents wish to dispute their council tax liability, through to the Valuation Tribunal Service.
-If you are liable to pay council tax, you must make your payments as set out on your council tax bill.
+The legislation sets out our duties and legal rights to demand council tax to fund the services we provide.
+It also sets out who is liable to pay council tax, as well as a clear appeal process when residents wish to dispute their council tax liability, through the Valuation Tribunal Service.
+If you're liable to pay council tax, you must make your payments as set out on your council tax bill.

-Shropshire Council Revenues team will always do our best to provide clear and concise responses to genuine and relevant queries about council tax.
-However, we reserve the right to refuse to respond to lengthy spurious enquires that focus on hypothetical arguments that have no legal basis which use up our valuable time at the expense of the taxpayer.
+Our Revenues team will always try to provide clear and concise responses to genuine and relevant queries about council tax.
+However, we reserve the right to refuse to respond to lengthy spurious enquires that focus on hypothetical arguments that have no legal basis, which use up our valuable time at the expense of the taxpayer.
 This includes letters and notices served on the council’s chief executive and other senior officers.
 Such matters can be raised before the magistrate’s court.

-If you are in any doubt about the legality of council tax, Shropshire Council would advise you to seek professional legal advice.
+If you're in any doubt about the legality of council tax, we'd advise you to seek professional legal advice.

 FAQs